The Neighbors: Income

 most of the neighbors are clerical support or managers.
 What is wonderful is

 the sheer diversity of neighborhoods, allowing you to find the type that fits

 your lifestyle and aspirations.

-clerical, assistant, and tech support occupations, with 26.7% of the residents employed.
+manufacturing and laborer occupations, with 23.8% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities